getcarina/getcarina.com/_tutorials/data-volume-containers.md

 data
 ```

-The output of these `docker rm` commands are the names of the containers that you removed.
+The output of these `docker rm` commands is the names of the containers that you removed.

-**Note**: Docker will not warn you when removing a container without providing the --volumes option to delete its volumes.
-If you remove containers without using the --volumes option, you may end up with "dangling" volumes; volumes that are no longer referenced by a container.
-Dangling volumes are difficult to get rid of and can take up a large amount of disk space.
+**Note**: The Docker client will not warn you when removing a container without providing the `--volumes` flag to delete its volumes.
+If you remove a container without providing the `--volumes` flag to delete its volumes, you might end up with "dangling" volumes, which are volumes that are no longer referenced by a container.
+Dangling volumes are difficult to delete and can take up a large amount of disk space.

 ### Resources

-* Learn more about volumes in [Understanding how Carina uses Docker Swarm](/docs/tutorials/docker-swarm-carina/#volumes).
+Learn more about volumes in [Understanding how Carina uses Docker Swarm](/docs/tutorials/docker-swarm-carina/#volumes).

 ### Next